Electricity: Electrical current is 220-240 volts AC, 50Hz. Plugs are the round two-pin variety.

 Entry requirements for Australians: Passports must be valid for at least 6 months beyond the departure date.
 Australian nationals need a visa to enter Ukraine.

 Entry requirements for South Africans: South Africans require a visa and a passport valid for six months after the departure date to enter Ukraine.

-Entry requirements for New Zealanders: New Zealand nationals require a visa and a passport valid for three months beyond the departure date to enter Ukraine.
+Entry requirements for New Zealanders: New Zealand nationals require a visa and a passport valid for six months from date of arrival to enter Ukraine.

 Entry requirements for Irish nationals: Irish nationals require a passport valid for duration of stay, but no visa is required for a tourist stay of up to 90 days in any 180-day period.